sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 CoSWID tags are an easy way to provide a preliminary understanding of that endpoint's software inventory.

+As CoSWID tags do not expire, inhibiting new CoSWID tags from reaching an intended consumer would render that consumer stuck with outdated information, potentially leaving associated vulnerabilities or weaknesses unmitigated.
+Therefore, a CoSWID tag consumer should actively check for updated tag-versions via more than one means.

 This specification makes use of relative paths (e.g., filesystem paths) in several places.
 A signed COSWID tag cannot make use of these to derive information